Signal Intelligence Regiment (KONA): Card indexes

 The Chi-number was the serial numbering of all 5-figure messages passing through the hands of the Cipher Officer, starting on the first of January and ending on thirty-first December of the current year.
 It always appeared as the last group in an intercepted message, e.g. 00001 on 1 January, or when the unit was newly set up.
 The progression of Chi-numbers was carefully observed and recorded in the form of a graph.
-A Russian corps had about 10 5-figure messages per day, and Army about 20-30 and a Front about 60-100.
-After only a relatively short time, the individual curves separated sharply and the type of formation could be recognized by the height of the Chi-number alone.
+A Soviet corps had about 10 5-figure messages per day, an Army about 20–30 and a Front about 60–100.
+After only a relatively short time, the individual curves separated sharply and the type of formation could be recognized by the magnitude of the Chi-number alone.

-Blocknot Index: Both Blocknots and Chi-numbers were contained in the same index.
+Both Blocknots and Chi-numbers were contained in the same Blocknot index.
 A careful recording and study of blocks provided the positive clues in the identification and the tracking of formations using 5-figure codes.
 The index was subdivided into two files: one, the search card index, contained all blocknots and chi-numbers whether or not they were known; the other, the unit card index, contained only known Block and Chi-numbers.
 Inspector Berger observed that the two files formed: "The most important and surest instruments for identifying Russian radio nets, known to him.".

 Key Index: (Schluessel) This index contained all solved keys, irrespective of the areas in which they were used.
-They were arranged according to the German designation of the Russian keys.
+They were arranged according to the German designation of the Soviet keys.
 The German system of key designation includes a self-evident description of the code plus an allotted number, e.g. R4ZC 1800: meaning 4-Zahlen Code 1800/Russian 4-figure code 1800/333 The 2 and 3-figure keys were peculiar to definite formations and with this certain inferences about the formation in question could sometimes be made on the basis of the key alone.

 Call Sign Index: All call signs picked up on the entire Eastern front, known or unknown, were listed in this index, which showed not only the call signs, but also the connection in which it previously might have appeared.
-The index was fully cross-references and was relied upon not only for spot identification of call-signs but for building new call-sign blocks.
+The index was fully cross-referenced and was relied upon not only for spot identification of call-signs but for building new call-sign blocks.
 Each card had a reference, the Network No.

-Cover Name Index: The Russian Soviet forces used cover names abundantly, not only for units, but for common military expressions and tactical measures as well.
+Cover Name Index: The Soviet forces used cover names abundantly, not only for units, but for common military expressions and tactical measures as well.
 Some were so consistently used that all disguise was lost, and they became accepted expressions.
 On the whole they presented no great difficulty and could usually be interpreted successfully.